 Think of it like this: you wouldn't just digitize your old home movies and then leave the digital files on a single, aging laptop.
 The whole point of services like YesVideo's video transfer is to give your memories a new, durable life—and a solid backup strategy is the final, crucial step in that process.
 Let’s walk through some of the most common mistakes people make so you can confidently sidestep them and keep your photos and videos secure for generations to come.

-Forgetting to Update Your Backups
+Mistake #1: Forgetting to Keep Backups Current

 One of the easiest traps to fall into is the "set it and forget it" mindset.
 You spend a weekend organizing and backing up all your files, breathe a sigh of relief, and then don't think about it again for another year.
 But life keeps happening!
 You’re constantly taking new photos, recording new videos, and creating new memories.
 If your backup is a year old, all of those new moments are completely unprotected.
 Your backup strategy should be a living process.
 A great way to stay on top of this is to set a recurring reminder on your calendar—maybe monthly or quarterly—to update all your backup copies.